vgmstream/vgmstream/README.md

 standard tags). `.vgmstream` is a catch-all extension that may work as a last resort to make a file playable.

-Some plugins have options that allow common extensions to be played, making any renaming unnecessary.
+Some plugins have options that allow "*common extensions*" to be played, making any renaming unnecessary.
 You may need to adjust plugin priority in player's options first.
 Note that vgmstream also accepts certain extension-less files as-is too.

 Similarly, vgmstream has a curated list of known extensions, that plugins may take into account and ignore unknowns.
-Through *TXTH* you can make unknown files playable, but you also need to either rename or set plugin options to allow "unknown extensions" (or, preferably, report this new extension so it can be added to the known list).
+Through *TXTH* you can make unknown files playable, but you also need to either rename or set plugin options to allow "*unknown extensions*" (or, preferably, report this new extension so it can be added to the known list).

 It's also possible to make a .txtp file that opens files with those common/unknown